spacetelescope/style-guides/guides/software-versioning.md

 software, and the closely related topic of expectations for dependencies.
 While some of these rules are of general use, the implementation details usually depend on particular programming languages.
-Hence this guide is subdivided into a short set of general guidelines, and more detailed suggestsions for specific languages.
+Hence this guide is subdivided into a short set of general guidelines, and more detailed suggestions for specific languages.

 This document is meant as a guide to provide implementation suggestions and best